Distributed Sparse Linear Regression under Communication Constraints: Distributed sparse regression with restricted communication

-In the next section we present several variants of this basic two round scheme.
-Before that we make a few remarks and observations.

-\begin{remark} The communication of the first round (Algorithm \ref{alg:count_votes}) depends on the threshold $\tau$.
-A high threshold leads to only few sent indices.
-However, at low signal strengths, the signal coordinates may not have the highest values $|\hat{\xi}^m_k|$ and thus may not be sent.
-Hence, for successful support recovery by the fusion center, a lower threshold leading to many more sent coordinates is required.
+\begin{remark} The communication of the first round depends on the threshold $\tau$.
+A high threshold leads to only a few sent indices.
+However, at low signal strengths, the support indices $k\in \mathcal S$ may not satisfy $|\hat{\xi}^m_k|>\tau$ and thus may not be sent.
+A lower threshold $\tau$ allows support recovery of weaker signals, but at the expense of many more indices sent by each machine.
 Since the maxima of $d$ standard Gaussian variables scales as $\sqrt{2\ln d}$, to comply with the communication constraints, the threshold $\tau$ should also scale as $O(\sqrt{\ln d})$.
 In Section \ref{sec:theoretical_results}, we present suitable thresholds and sufficient conditions on the number of machines and on the signal strength, which guarantee support recovery by Algorithm \ref{alg:count_votes}, with high probability and little communication per machine. \end{remark}

-\begin{remark} With known $K$, the communication per machine of the second round is $O(K\ln d)$ bits.
-For suitable choices of the threshold $\tau$ in the first round, this is negligible or at most comparable to the communication of the first round. \end{remark}

-\begin{remark} A two round scheme, whereby given an estimated set $\hat{\cal S}$, the second round is identical to ours was discussed by \citet{battey2018distributed} in Eq.
-(A.2) of their supplementary.
-The difference is that in their first round, similar to \citet{lee2017communication}, each machine sends its full debiased lasso vector, with a communication of $O(d)$ bits. \citet{battey2018distributed} showed that, under certain conditions, their two-round estimator attains an optimal rate.
-In Section \ref{sec:theoretical_results}, {we prove} that for a sufficiently high SNR, our method achieves the same rate, but using much less communication. \end{remark}